idris-lang/Idris2/INSTALL.md

 **NOTE**: On FreeBSD, OpenBSD and NetBSD you need to use `gmake` command instead of `make` in the following steps.

-**NOTE**: If you're running macOS on Apple Silicon (arm64) you will need to install the Racket fork of chez scheme as described below.
+**NOTE**: If you're running macOS on Apple Silicon (arm64) you will need to use Chez scheme version `10.0.0` or greater.
+If that is not possible, install the Racket fork of chez scheme as described below.
 If you install gmp via homebrew, you will also need to `export CPATH=/opt/homebrew/include`.

 ### 1: Set installation target directory